 Squeals of delight announce that airboarding is in session at Smugglers’ Morse Highlands.
 An airboard is an inflated sled similar in look and weight to a water raft.
 Grooves on the bottom of the airboard act as edges to facilitate steering, and the smooth bottom assures a speedy ride.
 First time users participate in a short instructional clinic and then venture out on their own to the Hibernator Trail in the Morse Highlands trail network.
 After taking the clinic, new airboard enthusiasts can freeride Monday through Friday from 2:00 pm to 4:00 pm ($20, includes airboard rental, valid lift ticket needed).

 Adults seeking a dramatic dining experience will enjoy the Top of the Notch Adventure Dinner on the Sterling Mountain summit.
 Participants journey by ski lift to the warming cabin on the summit, then by candlelight savor a gourmet meal prepared by the Resort’s Hearth & Candle Restaurant.
 Guests pack in their own beverages and wine.
 The evening ends with a 40-minute snowshoe trek back down the mountain.

-Snowmobile tours run on the hour during evening beginning at 5:00 pm and ending with an 8:00 pm run.
-The guided hour-long tour takes the group up into the rugged pass for which the Resort is named.
+On most evenings, a guided hour-long snowmobile tour travels up into the rugged pass for which the Resort is named.
 The snowmobiles access the pass via Smugglers' ski trails and Vermont Route 108, which is closed to vehicles in the Winter and offers spectacular views of the rocky outcroppings and icy formations for which the Notch is famous.
 Snowmobiles can accommodate two adults or an adult and a child.